Satbir-Singh-42/SolarScope/replit.md

 - July 11, 2025. **COPY FUNCTIONALITY**: Implemented copy feature for AI messages with markdown formatting removal and visual feedback
 - July 11, 2025. **BUTTON IMPROVEMENTS**: Enhanced "New Chat" button sizing (proper rectangular shape with px-2/px-3 padding) and improved spacing throughout widget
 - July 11, 2025. **LAYOUT OPTIMIZATION**: Positioned copy button at right lower corner of AI messages for better user experience
+- July 11, 2025. **MIGRATION COMPLETED**: Successfully completed migration from Replit Agent to Replit environment with all systems operational and ready for development
 ```

 ## User Preferences